 There's a visitor's center located about half way around the loop.
 It has lots of great information about the Great Smoky Mountains National Park.
 There are restroom facilities and a place to buy snacks.

 Looking for a short hike?
 You might consider the Cades Cove Nature Trail and Abrams Falls.
 These are only about five miles round trip.
-Longer hikes that lead to Rocky Top and Thunderhead Mountain begin in this area as well!
+For the serious hiker, the Appalachian Trail and Mt.
+LeConte are much more strenuous, however, the scenic landscape is worth the extra effort!
 Take the family and spend the whole day enjoying this beautiful waterfall!
 Abrams Falls is a moderate five mile hike that is well worth the walk once you get there!
 Take along some snacks for a picnic, or relax by the natural pool that stands underneath the falls.